nextcloud/documentation/user_manual/files/encryption.rst

 If the admin enabled the recovery-key you can decide by your own if you want to use this feature for your account.
 If you enable "Password recovery" the admin will be able to read your data with a special password.
-Which allows him to recover your files in case of password loss.
+This allows him to recover your files in case of password loss.
 If the recovery-key is not enabled than there is no way to restore your files if you loss your log-in password.